 - Having to rent out of necessity so you can honor the closing date of your buyer

-We may see more homes coming on market as spring starts to show it's face, but there's still a challenge for sellers: When you need to buy another home when you are selling, until our inventory increases, finding that next home might take longer than it used to.
+We are seeing more homes coming on market as spring starts to show it's face, but there's still a challenge for sellers: When you need to buy another home when you are selling, until our inventory increases, finding that next home might take longer than it used to.
 But, in a sellers market, there are still more pluses and benefits to selling your home quickly than possibly being in limbo, in between homes.

 It all comes down to the planning.
 Here are three options (among others) we discuss with our sellers before we go on market:

 1. Short-term (Bridge or HELOC) loan: This type of financing allows you to purchase your next home without a contingency to sell your current home.
 Offers contingent on a sale and closing are rarely accepted in our market, with other offers beating them out with better terms.
 This also allows you to move out of your current home into the new one, without the stress of keeping the home tidy and available for showings (a major stressor for sellers).

 2. Sale contingent upon finding a replacement home: This is somewhat common in a seller's market, stating the seller must locate and go under contract for their next home before they will set the closing date.
-This option will limit the potential buyers for your home, since most moves are time sensitive, but if you have a desirable property, many buyers will often accommodate this.
+This option will limit the potential buyers for your home, since most moves are time sensitive, but if you have a desirable property, buyers are often willilng accommodate this.
 I always recommend starting your search before you go on market, so you have a better idea of what's out there right now.
 Check with your agent on details so this option is managed to protect you adequately.